 Installment Payment Plan from Nelnet Business Solutions

 To help meet educational expenses, LIM College offers an installment payment plan through Nelnet Business Solutions.
 Payments can be made using an Automatic Bank Payment (ACH) from a checking or savings account or by credit card (all major credit cards are accepted).
 The cost to budget this interest-free, flexible payment plan option is a $25 per semester non-refundable enrollment fee.
-There are no convenience fees charged for credit card payments.

 Visit www.limcollege.edu/gradpay to enroll.

-If a student withdraws from a course or the program within the first several weeks of a semester or module (measured from the date classes start), the student will be charged an adjusted tuition amount based on a percentage of the original tuition amount and tied to the week in which he/she withdrew from the course and/or program.
+If a student withdraws from a course or the program within the first several weeks of a semester or session (measured from the date classes start), the student will be charged an adjusted tuition amount based on a percentage of the original tuition amount and tied to the week in which he/she withdrew from the course and/or program.
 The tuition liability scales for full or partial withdrawal are listed below for on-campus and online respectively.

 On-Campus Graduate Tuition Liability for Withdrawal

 Students who withdraw fully from the College or partially from one or more course during the first four weeks of the fall (semester 1), spring (semester 2), or summer (semester 3) terms will be charged an adjusted tuition amount based on the week of withdrawal as follows:

 Housing charges and associated fees are subject to the terms and conditions of the housing contract.
 For further information, please contact the Office of Housing & Residence Life at firstname.lastname@example.org or (212) 752-1530 Ext.
 330.